Mississippi Administrator of the Year (AOY)

 The Mississippi Administrator of the Year Program (MAOY) recognizes outstanding achievement and performance by Mississippi school administrators and brings effective administrative practices to the attention of others.
 Those eligible for the award include elementary and secondary school principals and vocational-technical directors.
 The AOY is asked to share expertise through various presentations and activities for the improvement of education in the state.

-- 2021 Mississippi District Administrators of the Year
+- 2022 Administrator of the Year Professional Biography

 Click here to view a list of the past MAOYs.”